What is Vedic meditation?

-Vedic Meditation or Transcendental Meditation (TM) may have started off as a buzzword in the Western world over the last few decades but in recent years it has emerged as a powerful tool to support and boost mental health and a general sense of well-being.
-Although meditation is a practice as ancient as human civilization itself, it is even more relevant to our modern world as the stressors in our daily lives intensified.
+Vedic Meditation or Transcendental Meditation (TM) may have started off as a buzzword in the Western world over the last few decades, but in recent years it has emerged as a powerful tool to support and boost mental health and a general sense of well-being.
+Although meditation is a practice as ancient as human civilization itself, it has only become more useful as time moves on and the demands of life intensify.

-Well-known public figure like Oprah Winfrey, Cameron Diaz and Jerry Seinfeld are long-time celebrity enthusiasts of TM and are not shy to explain how it has helped them.
+Don’t trust us on its uses?
+Well maybe you can trust society’s most famous about meditations power.
+With well-known public figures like Oprah Winfrey, Cameron Diaz, and even Jerry Seinfeld being long-time enthusiasts of meditation always keen to explain how it has helped them.
 Closer to home, Justin Langer and Hugh Jackman also maintain a regular meditation practice.

 Before we jump into it, let’s clear up a few common misconceptions about meditation:

 It is not a belief system or a religion.
 It is also not only a breathing technique.
 Meditation is a mental practice to relax the mind and body.